vmware-archive/pivotal_workstation/README.md

 - [soloistrc builder](http://soloistrc-builder.herokuapp.com/)

 	Soloistrc Builder can be pointed at any cookbook and will help you build a soloistrc.
 Many thanks to [Winston Teo](https://github.com/winston/).

+# Background

+Development environments are very personal, yet pairing requires some standard be agreed upon.
+Traditionally, Pivotal relied on imaging workstations from a gold master image which was updated as time allowed.
+Creating an image that satisfies everyone is impossible, and creating one that satisfies most people is a time consuming process which happened when Apple happened to release hardware which was not compatible with the old image.
+Chef and the Pivotal Workstation cookbook allows bringing up a new rails development environment with almost no effort, decide on standards on a per-project basis, then share changes with the rest of the users of the pivotal_workstation cookbook as time goes on.
+Another motivation was to reduce the amount of time spent at standup discussing how to get xyz to compile/run/launch/work in development.

+# I'm just setting up my laptop, this all sounds like overkill.
+It might be, but it's probably not.
+Have you ever spent hours trying to get the mysql gem to compile?
+Do you go to RVM's home page to figure out how to install it?
+What about homebrew?
+Do you not test SSL on your local machine because getting nginx set up with a self signed certificate would take most of the morning?
+Do you fear setting up a new machine because you'll spend a week running into things you vaguely remember how to fix?

+# Ok, what exactly do I get?
+Anything you want, nothing you don't.
+Packages are built with Homebrew, Ruby is installed with RVM.
+See the [recipes folder](https://github.com/pivotal/pivotal_workstation/tree/master/recipes) for a complete list.
+Many recipes require homebrew or overwriting your .bash_profile.
+If you want something that doesn't have a recipe, write one and make a pull request.

+# Hey, I'm attached to my .bash_profile, isn't this dangerous?
+Yes.
+Chef needs to be run as root - it can do whatever it wants to your system.
+The recipes have to make some hard assumptions about your machine, and take over parts of your system.
+Reading any recipe you're thinking of using is a very good idea - a chef recipe shouldn't be difficult to follow, and it'll give you an idea of how to make your own.
+In the case of your bash profile, it'll be backed up by chef (to /var/chef/backup), and you can move it into ~/.bash_profile_includes/ and it will be sourced by the provided .bash_profile.

 # I want to write my own recipe, what should I know?
 Soloist (or your preferred method of running chef) usually runs chef-solo as root.
 This means the current user is root, and ~ will be expanded to root's home directory.
 Some constants, WS_USER and WS_HOME are available when needed.